onflow/flow-go/network/topology/README.md

 construction protocol should result in a connected graph with a very high probability over the life-time of Flow, which theoretically is infinitely-many epochs.
 In practice, we consider it as 2^30 many epochs.

-The figure below shows an example of a topology graph of 7 nodes in the Flow network, which is a directed and connected graph.
+The figure below shows an example of a topology graph with 7 nodes in the Flow network, which is a directed and connected graph.
 There is a path between every two nodes and traversing the topology graph with BFS or DFS visits all the vertices.
 Also, the fanout set of each node is colored the same as the node itself, e.g., the fanout set of the red node is illustrated using red edges from it to other nodes of the network.
 Also, in this example, every node has a fanout size of 3.